cloudspikes-inc/aws-cloud-devops-training/recordings/training-recording-notes.md

 _AWS Cloud DevOps Training - CloudSpikes - June 2023-20230621 0225-1 Day #12_

 Desc:
-The session we had yesterday on a few IT basics & Task #1 on AWS Cost management & enabling MFA on the root user account.
+The session we had on a few IT basics & Task #1 on AWS Cost management & enabling MFA on the root user account.